willseward/django-custom-field/README.md

 Optional: For admin models you want to have custom fields shown on extend the ModelAdmin? like from custom_field.custom_field import CustomFieldAdmin class MyModelAdmin(CustomFieldAdmin):

+#Django-SIS Useage
+The custom fields option allows schools additional flexibility with regards to storing information to a particular root model (student, applicants, student worker, etc.).
+Under Admin > Custom Fields, the custom fields creation screen displays:

+For example, for private schools with tuition- they may opt to have a custom boolean field denoting via a check whether or not the student's family will use financial aid, as shown below:

+#Custom field options
+Three custom field options are available: text, integer and boolean.